tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 **MLA Homework due Monday:**
 * CP1 - create a custom calculator and 2 movies
 * LP1 - create the Amortization calculator and 2 movies
+  - we can try the 7 step approach to problem solving for this...

 ### Additional notes
 * [problem solving strategy](../notes/problem_solving.md)